Prince Charles 'desperate' to meet Lilibet amid Prince Harry 'danger' fears

 But in recent months Prince Harry and Charles are reported to have had a few “good natured and enjoyable” Zoom calls.

-Previously reports claimed Charles is “saddened” not to have met baby Lilibet Diana – or Lili – yet.
+Previously reports claimed Charles is “saddened” not to have met baby Lilibet Diana, who’s nicknamed Lili for short.

 A royal expert branded Charles a “fantastic grandfather” who “loves playing the role immensely”.